Applifare/website/careers.markdown

 We’ve designed a simple, transparent hiring process to make your experience smooth and straightforward.
 Here’s what you can expect:

 1. **Application Submission**
-   Submit your resume and cover letter via our online application form.
+   Submit your resume resume, portfolio/GitHub link, and a brief cover letter explaining why you’re the perfect fit for this role to [hiring@applifare.com][hiring] with the subject line: "Application for Software Engineer (Intern)".
+Also, follow our LinkedIn page for regular updates about our new roles and vacancies.
 2. **Initial Screening**
    Our HR team will review your application and reach out to qualified candidates for an introductory call.
 3. **Interview**